-To allow investors to compare end of year impact results we have applied the revised methodology to the portfolio as per year end 2020 as well.
-The differences are due to changes in portfolio composition and regular updates of impact related data during the following year.
+Generally, the differences are due to changes in portfolio composition and regular updates of impact related data during the following year.

 Comparing results

 As FMO is a learning organization always seeking further improvements and alignment it is inevitable that methodologies change over time and previous data points may become incomparable.
 These improvements are always taken with careful consideration of a multitude of stakeholders including investor perspectives.
 This does not mean that all perspectives can be adhered to.